North-West-Wind/cls/README.md

 - Directory tabs

 ## Usage
 As I told you, this is just a file manager and command runner.
+This only works on Linux with a PulseAudio provider.
+If you want a soundboard for other platforms or providers similar to this, I recommend [Soundux](https://github.com/Soundux/Soundux).

 ### Dependencies
 - `ffmpeg`
-- `pulseaudio` / `pipewire-pulse`
+- `pulseaudio` / `pipewire-pulse` / anything to provides `pactl` and `pacat`

 ### Install
 If you are using an Arch Linux-based distro, it's already available on the AUR as [`cls-soundboard`](https://aur.archlinux.org/packages/cls-soundboard) (the `cls` package is already taken by a random script).